 That being said, the one social media platform we are active on is Twitter, where we announce new episodes of the podcast, host occasional polls and share the games we're featuring each month, as well as other interesting things from the world of DOS gaming.

-While Twitter remains a great place for us to share our content and connect with fellow retro gaming enthusiasts, we feel compelled to look into alternatives that sit better with our core values.
+While we'll continue to share our content and connect with fellow retro gaming enthusiasts on Twitter for now, we feel compelled to look into alternatives that sit better with our core values.
 That's why we've recently launched our own Mastodon instance.
 You can find it at dosgame.club

 What does this mean?